Are Sugar Gliders Easy To Take Care Of

 Protein is an essential component of a sugar glider’s diet.
 Offer them small amounts of lean cooked meat, boiled eggs, or low-fat yogurt.
 You can also provide mealworms, crickets, or other small insects as a source of protein.

-See also How To Tame Sugar Gliders
+See also How To Wake Up Sugar Glider

 Socialization and Bonding